luciamartinf/Landmarks_generator/README.md

      Name of the output .tps/.txt file that will contain all predicted landmarks.
 By default it will take the model's name (*{model_name}_landmarks.txt*)

-* `--plot`s
+* `--plot [none, dots, numbers]`

-     Plot landmarks on images.
-(Original images will not be override, new images will be generated)
+     Plot landmarks on images with desired design.
+Original images will not be override, new images will be generated.
+     - Default is `none` and no images will be generated.
+     - `Dots` will use red dots.
+Better aesthetics for publications
+     - `numbers` will use color numbers.
+Useful for checking order of the coordinates

 ## Requirements